radosavlevici97/travel-list/README.md

 To run this project, you need to have `Node.js` and `npm` installed on your system.

-# Setup and run the game
+# Setup and run the app

 ```sh
 # Clone the repository